 I fit the skeg but notice from the pix that most of it is out of the water.
 Don’t think the 2K was like that, but it’s submerged enough to track well.
 I did wonder why it wasn’t on the flat of the floor for full effect.
 Perhaps, as with the Nomad S1, it’s not strictly necessary.
 Something to try next time.
 As mentioned, I do plan to fit a second skeg on the front to see how that affects crosswinds and sailing.

-They advise using the foam seat block (left) with the floor pad.
-It feels a bit of an afterthought, adds packed bulk and, as others have reported, is not so comfortable. or effective.
+They advise using the foam seat block with the floor pad.
+It feels a bit of an afterthought, adds packed bulk and, as others have reported, is not so comfortable.
 After 20 minutes I was getting a sore coccyx which was only going to get worse.

-Mid-river I shuffled over the twice-as-large blow-up seatbase but soon found it wobbled around on the hard floor pad (like trying to stand on a soft football) in a way they don’t when sat on regular packraft floors.
+Mid-river I shuffled over the twice-as-large inflatable seatbase but soon found it wobbled around on the hard floor pad (like trying to stand on a soft football) in a way these seats don’t when sat on regular packraft floors.
 This must be why the block seatbase is supplied but the foam is too hard for flatwater cruising.
-I aired it right down (easily done in situ) until I was nearly sitting on the floor, but in rougher waters there would still be a wobble and anyway, by then your butt and heels are nearly level like sitting on an iSup board; not an ideal paddling stance.
+I aired the seatbase right down (easily done in situ) until I was nearly sitting on the floor, but in rougher waters there would still be a wobble and anyway, by then your butt and heels are nearly level like sitting on an iSup board; not an ideal paddling posture.

 Overall, the raised position on the floor pad does aid good paddling as you can clear the fat sidetubes with the paddle more easily.
 Sat higher, I would expect stability in rougher water to suffer; at that time you’d want either thigh straps – or just sit yourself lower by easily airing down the floor pad.
 The backrest is easily adjusted in the boat too, and is held up by thin bungies so it’s easy to shift it up your back if it slips.

 Fyi, I have now become very used to using the Flextail electric pump to air up the boat (and the floor), before finishing off with the handpump.
-It can vacuum shrink the boat too, for compact packing.
-As you can see the handy BowBag fits on like it should.
+It can vacuum shrink the boat too, for compact packing, but rolling up is as quick.
+As you can see the handy BowBag fits on like it should, too.

 Anfibio Vertex Tour paddle